No matter where you're from, there's a heritage festival for you.

 Guitarists play at Cinco de Mayo in St. Paul.

-July 25-28, German Fest in Milwaukee.
-At Maier Festival Park.
+August, Irish Fest in Milwaukee.
+In Maier Festival Park.

 © Beth Gauper